Kanban-Zai/kanban-zai-version-1.0/README.md

 This manifesto describes the core idea of an open source social contract for Software Development Execution teams.

+## BENEFITS

+The main benefit of Kanban-Zai to all is a team who's actions are based on facts, evidence and consensus rather than personal bias.
+In other words Objectivity.

+### As an EMPLOYER what's in it for me?
+* Continuity of knowledge.
+* Saving time by not being able to micro manage.
+* Mitigate the impact of churn-over.
+* Minimise the impact of the spinning your wheels.
+* Increase your available talent pool.
+* Attract talent that want to work in Kanban-Zai
+* Minimise team attrition.

+### What benefits does a team get
+* Objectivity
+* Smoother collaboration.
+*

+### As an individual what do i get?
+* Objectivity regardless of experience
+*

 ## WHAT IS KANBAN-ZAI

 Kanban-Zai is a human centric collaboration protocol.
 The first release is aimed at software development teams, but in time we hope it will find utility elsewhere also.

+It contains 4 modules.
+    * core       - Defines the boundries of the team and enforces objectivity.
+    * continuity - Provides best practices for maintaining the continuity of knowledge in your team.
+    * operations - Provides a standard Kanban-Zai operational process.
+    * culture    - Best, but generalized, practices to help keep everybody on the same page.

+You must implement all 4 in version 1 of Kanban-Zai.

 ## WHY KANBAN-ZAI